Family treatment drug courts

 What does the research say about effectiveness?

-There is strong evidence that family treatment drug courts (FTDCs) increase the likelihood that children will safely reunite with their parent(s) and reduce the time children spend in foster care3, 4, 5.
-Parents who participate in FTDCs are more likely to enter and complete substance abuse treatment than parents who receive usual care4, 5, 6, 7.
+There is strong evidence that family treatment drug courts (FTDCs) increase the likelihood that children will safely reunite with their parent(s)5, 6, 7, 8, 9, 10.
+Parents who participate in FTDCs are more likely to enter and complete substance use treatment than parents who receive usual care9, 10, 11, 12.

-Parents who participate in FTDCs receive more treatment than parents who receive usual care1, 6, 7, 8.
-FTDCs may also improve family functioning9, 10 and decrease children’s re-entry to foster care9.
-Parents who complete FTDC programs are more likely to reunite with their children than parents who do not participate or participate but do not complete the program2.
-Enhancing FTDCs with intensive, individualized multi-dimensional family therapy and strategies to increase family engagement and retention, such as peer mentoring and support groups, may further increase the likelihood of reunification10, 11, 12, 13.
+Parents who participate in FTDCs receive more treatment than parents who don’t participate in FTDCS3, 11, 12, 13.
+FTDCs can reduce the time children spend in foster care5, 9, 10 and may also improve family functioning14, 15.
+Effects on recurrence of child abuse and neglect and children’s re-entry to foster care are unclear6, 7, 14.
+Parents who complete FTDC programs are more likely to reunite with their children than participating parents who do not complete the program or who do not participate4.
+Participating parents who are employed and receive treatment longer are more likely to reunite with children than other participants; participants’ traumatic symptoms appear to be negatively associated with family reunification16.
+Enhancing FTDCs with intensive, individualized multi-dimensional family therapy and strategies to increase family engagement and retention, such as peer mentoring and support groups, may further increase the likelihood of reunification1, 15, 17, 18, 19.

-In some circumstances, children whose parents are participating in FTDCs are not placed in their permanent homes as quickly as children whose parents are in usual care, perhaps because FTDCs allow parents more time to achieve sobriety than the traditional justice system6, 8.
-In other circumstances, children whose parents are participating in FTDCs move more quickly toward permanency than children whose parents are not1, 7.
+Effects of FTDCs on a child’s permanent placement are mixed20.
+In some circumstances, children whose parents are participating in FTDCs are not placed in their permanent homes as quickly as children whose parents are in usual care, perhaps because FTDCs allow parents more time to achieve sobriety than the traditional justice system11, 13.
+In other circumstances, children whose parents are participating in FTDCs move more quickly toward permanency than children whose parents are not3, 8, 12, 21.

 Implementation Examples